aedobbyn/beer-data-science/present/brewsentation.md

 Popular Styles
 ========================================================
-* Let's focus on just beers in the few main styles
+* Let's reduce the levels in our outcome variable by focusing on only popular styles

-* So we'll pare down to only the popular kids
    * Those with above the mean number of beers in their style (z-score > 0)
    * (Of course, this is just a reflection of the number of different beers we get from BreweryDB that are classified into that style, not a measure of popular consumption)